Beaverbrook Coach House and Spa

 2016 – 2018

-"Designed by renowned stained-glass artist Brian Clarke, the Coach House is a work of art in itself, with vibrant and uplifting flower-themed stained-glass panels and skylights as well as ceramic tiles and mosaics made by Clarke to reflect the power and beauty of nature – the hills and woods that you can see for miles – all around.
+"Designed by Brian Clarke, the Coach House is a work of art in itself, with vibrant and uplifting flower-themed stained-glass panels and skylights as well as ceramic tiles and mosaics made by Clarke to reflect the power and beauty of nature – the hills and woods that you can see for miles – all around.
+Six treatment rooms, each with a garden, and a wet spa, including a hammam; the huge indoor pool recalls a Thirties lido.
 Water runs along rills; there is a feeling of comfort, energy and surprise.
-It’s the antithesis of the bland and soulless hotel spa.
-As well as six treatment rooms, each with a garden, and a wet spa, including an “English Bath House” (hammam), there are three pools – two outdoor – including one for children.
-The huge indoor pool recalls a Thirties lido."
+It’s the antithesis of the bland and soulless hotel spa." – The Telegraph

-In his design of the spa at Beaverbrook Country Hotel's Coach House, Brian Clarke has created a total work of art: mouth-blown stained glass, Venetian mosaic, drifts of handmade ceramic cornflowers and poppies, tile work, and his paintings and prints all appear throughout, conspiring to produce a unified effect through light and colour, together with integral elements including the ceramic reception desk and spa fireplace.
+In his design of the spa at Beaverbrook Country Hotel's Coach House, Brian has created a total work of art: mouth-blown stained glass, Venetian mosaic, drifts of handmade ceramic cornflowers and poppies, tile work, and his paintings and prints all appear throughout, conspiring to produce a unified effect through light and colour, together with integral elements including the ceramic reception desk and spa fireplace.
+Ther spa is located on the grounds of Cherkley Court, press baron Lord Beaverbrook's former home.

 “When they asked me to create an artistic environment for the spa at Beaverbrook the idea appealed to me greatly because I consciously seek through my art in buildings to uplift the soul – and the spa historically, since Roman times and before, has sought to do the same.
 I derive considerable pleasure from thinking that the combination of the environment and the treatments that people receive there take away the weight of contemporary life which is often so grim.” – Brian, 2018